LincolnUniLTL/AlmEZ/README.md

 _I like to pronounce it like a Mexican town, but just so you have options I capitalised_ EZ.

 **NOTE:** The current version of AlmeEZ has been shown to work up to PHP 8.4.8.
 (However, its ability to handle errors is undeveloped.)
-It hasn't been tested in PHP 8.x.
 You may prefer to us Ex Libris' similar functionality in their Cloud App Center called "EZproxy Auth Config".

 ## Versions